June Hunt: Career

 Hunt initially worked as Junior High Division Director, and later as College & Career Director, at First Baptist Church in Dallas, Texas, overseeing the spiritual formation of 1,200 members combined.
 As a part of this role, she created a curriculum for a multi-year Bible survey course.

 At this time she realized how limited the selection of Christian resources was on subjects like childhood sexual abuse and domestic violence.
 She started a radio show to discuss these subjects with ‘biblical hope and practical help’.
 She went on to create Hope for the Heart in 1986.

 Between 1989 and 1992, she developed and taught Counseling Through The Bible, a scripturally-based counseling course, which addressed 100 topics in categories such as marriage and family, rocky relationships, emotional entrapments, Christian apologetics, as well as addictions and abuse.
 Since then, the coursework has been refined to form the basis for the Biblical Counseling Library, composed of 100 topical training manuals, each called Biblical Counseling Keys.

 During this time, Hunt also appeared as a guest on numerous national TV and radio programs, including NBC's Today Show.

 Hope for the Heart

 Hope for the Hearts Biblical Counseling Library provides a foundation for Hunt's two daily radio programs, Hope for the Heart and Hope in the Night.
-The Counseling Library has also served to create the Hope Biblical Counseling Institute (BCI) in 2002., initiated by Criswell College.
+The Counseling Library also created the Hope Biblical Counseling Institute (BCI) in 2002., initiated by Criswell College.

 HftH sponsors walk-in counseling centers in several countries.
 In Canada, the ministry aired a Chinese language version of HOPE's radio briefs, Moment of Hope, and sponsors a call center through which Chinese-speaking listeners receive biblical counsel.

 In 2008, Hope for the Heart created a new Chair of Biblical Counseling at Criswell College.
 The Biblical Counseling Library is required curriculum for counseling students enrolled in this program.